Granger Community Church: Pastors and Staff

 In 1986, Mark Beeson and his wife, Sheila, started the church in their living room, with fewer than ten people.
 Their dream was to reach out to people who were not currently attending church, instead of pulling from other churches.
 Beeson earned his Bachelor of Science degree from Ball State University, his Master of Divinity degree from Christian Theological Seminary in Indianapolis, and his Doctor of Ministry degree in leadership development from United Theological Seminary in Trotwood, Ohio.

 Mark Beeson has openly shared about having pancreatic cancer and officially retired from The United Methodist Church on July 1.
-He remains pastor emeritus at Granger Community Church.
+He remained pastor emeritus at Granger Community Church up until his death on December 17, 2020.

 Church leaders have named Ted Bryant, who has held various staff positions, as the new pastor and Beeson's successor.
 United Methodist Church of Indiana released a statement as of July 12, 2020 that Granger Community Church disaffiliated from the denomination.

 The church's Directional Leadership team consists of six staff members.
 Dr. Ted Bryant serves as the Lead Pastor, Josh King as the Pastor of Discipleship, John Keim as the Pastor of Kids and Students, Jami Ruth as the Communications Director, Dustin Maust as the Creative Director, and Dave Moore as the executive director of Operations.